slathrop/git-scripts-win/README.md

 Assuming you are working against a repo to which you have write access, making your first contribution to the repo is easy.
 After _cloning_, simply add/edit files as needed, or copy files from other locations into your local, cloned folder structure.

-And here's the important, time-saving step: Copy all of the batch files from this repo (git-\*.bat) into the root folder of the repo you're working on.
 And then you can type:

 ```
 git-update